I’m Natalie (she/her), an award-winning marketing and communications storyteller, content strategist, author, and editor.

 Who thrives on creating, collaborating, and serving

-I have taught writing to youth inside Seattle’s juvenile detention center and Washington State’s residential youth psychiatric facility.
+I have taught writing to—and learned much from—creative and talented youth incarcerated inside Seattle’s juvenile detention center and Washington State’s residential youth psychiatric facility.
 Read more and see work I produced while teaching on the inside.
 I served as an invited guest writer for On the Boards Seattle, where I responded creatively to contemporary performing art and helped create a bridge of dialogue between artists and the community.
 I have been the recipient of multiple journalism and creative writing awards and fellowships including winner of the 2013 Pacific Northwest Writers Association Memoir/Nonfiction prize; first runner up for the Red Hen Press Nonfiction Award in 2017; finalist in the Autumn House Press book manuscript contest 2016; and second place prize winner in the Torrey House Press Nonfiction contest 2011.
 I served as 2016/2017 Alumni Ambassador and editor of After the MFA, University of Washington, Bothell MFA Creative Writing and Poetics program and was inducted in 2018 to the University of Washington, Bothell IAS Alumni Hall of Excellence.